 Forget everything you've learned in the past and sear your meat at the end.
 This searing method delivers more even cooking, better browning, more tender meat, and more flexibility.

 Invest $25 and buy a meat thermometer!
-If you've never used one, read learn how to use a meat thermometer for the best results.
 You likely spend over $1,000 annually on beef, pork, and chicken alone, and this simple and inexpensive piece of kitchen equipment can guarantee perfectly cooked meat every time.